-The ASU Library, in consultation with the University General Counsel, has adopted the following interpretation of the copyright laws as they relate to Reserve materials.
-This institution reserves the right to refuse to accept photocopies or media items if, in its judgment, they are in violation of Copyright Law.
+The ASU Library, in consultation with the University General Counsel, has adopted the following interpretation of the copyright laws as they relate to Coures Reserve materials.
+We reserve the right to refuse to accept photocopies or media items if, in our judgment, they are in violation of Copyright Law.

-The faculty member or instructor placing items on Reserve/ E-Reserve is responsible for ensuring that the material fulfills their pedagogical purpose.
-In addition, material required more than one semester must be reviewed by the faculty member/instructor each new semester and determined to be the most appropriate, relevant and still timely for the course.
+The instructor placing items on Course Reserve is responsible for ensuring that the material fulfills their pedagogical purpose.
+In addition, material required more than one semester must be reviewed by the instructor each new semester and determined to be the most appropriate, relevant and still timely for the course.

 |Single or Co-Authored Book||1 Chapter or 10%|